 Much research for microplastics is carried out in accessible seas, but not much in less frequented seas, especially the arctic seas.

-Various samples were taken by Frédéric GILLET and Peter GALLINELLI in the north-west of Greenland in 2016 and 2017, in an almost uninhabited arctic area (PASSIVE IGLOO PROJECT), aboard the "passive" sailboat Nanuq.
+Various samples were taken by our teams in northwest Greenland in 2016 and 2017, in an almost uninhabited arctic area (PASSIVE IGLOO PROJECT), aboard the "passive" sailboat Nanuq.
 This unusual sampling campaign was supplemented by a series of measurements between Iceland and then all around Svalbard in 2018 (Mission POLARQUEST2018).

 … .At the "high altitude" (alpine campaigns)

 Drawing on the experience gained on lightly traveled arctic roads, the project has been transposed to high altitude lakes, by pursuing the same objectives, namely the search for plastic particles in isolated sites.
 The PLASTILAC project, founded in 2019, constitutes a first insofar as the search for plastic particles in fresh water is almost non-existent, all the more so in high altitude lakes.

 Numerous alpine high altitude lakes were thus analyzed in 2019 and 2020, over 2000 altitude meters, mainly within the framework of the network called "sentinel lakes".

 FLYING PLASTICS, at the convergence of the last missions